 A dental emergency can happen at any time and anywhere.
 Types of dental emergencies can be caused by an impact to the mouth and include chipped, knocked-out or loose teeth.
 In the event of a dental emergency, it is vital you see a dentist as soon as possible.

-Knocked-out teeth have the highest chances of being saved when they are treated by the dentist and returned to their socket within 1 hour of being knocked-out, so be sure to make an appointment with Appearance Implants right away.
+Knocked-out teeth have the highest chances of being saved when they are treated by the dentist and returned to their socket within one hour of being knocked out, so be sure to make an appointment with Appearance Implants right away.